Uniform Bounds with Difference Quotients for Proper Orthogonal Decomposition Reduced Order Models of the Burgers Equation: Conclusions

-Moreover, to provide a clear explanation for why the $l^{\infty}(L^2)$ DQ-L2 and DQ-H01 errors have numerically superoptimality behavior, whereas the noDQ-L2 and noDQ-H01 errors have numerically optimal behavior, we compared the $l^{\infty}(L^2)$ noDQ-L2, noDQ-H01, DQ-L2, and DQ-H01 errors.
+Furthermore, in Section~\ref{sec:nodq_dq_cn_pod_rom_comparison_numerics}, we provided Figures~\ref{fig:nodq_dq_comparison_case3}-\ref{fig:nodq_dq_comparison_case1} to discuss the superoptimality behavior of the $l^{\infty}(L^2)$ DQ-L2 and DQ-H01 errors and the optimality behavior of the $l^{\infty}(L^2)$ noDQ-L2 and noDQ-H01 errors by comparing their slopes.
 We believe that considering the time dependency by the DQ inner products increases the linear regression orders.

-Finally, we compared the noDQ-L2 with noDQ-H01 and DQ-L2 with DQ-H01 solution plots to understand how the POD space framework affects the accuracy of the solution for both noDQ and DQ cases.
-For the noDQ case, we concluded that noDQ-L2 and noDQ-H01 yield similar results; however, for a low $r$ value, the noDQ-H01 solution is slightly more accurate than the noDQ-L2.
+Finally, in Figures~\ref{fig:nodq_rom_soln} and \ref{fig:dq_rom_soln}, we compared the noDQ-L2 with noDQ-H01 and DQ-L2 with DQ-H01 solution plots to understand how the POD space framework affects the accuracy of the solution for both noDQ and DQ cases.
+In Figure~\ref{fig:nodq_rom_soln}, we concluded that noDQ-L2 and noDQ-H01 yield similar results; however, for a low $r$ value, the noDQ-H01 solution is slightly more accurate than the noDQ-L2.
 However, the comparison between the DQ-L2 and DQ-H01 is quite different than the noDQ one.
-Specifically, we observed that the DQ-H01 yields an accurate solution after enough POD modes are guaranteed but reaching the accurate results is quicker than the DQ-L2.
+In Figure~\ref{fig:dq_rom_soln}, we observed that the DQ-H01 yields an accurate solution after enough POD modes are guaranteed but reaching the accurate results is quicker than the DQ-L2.

 Extending and improving the effectiveness of the DQs on the Navier-Stokes equations will be our future research direction.